NEET UG & PG Counselling Guide eBooks Download

 A person who practices Bioinformatics and has studied a course is generally called a Bioinformatics Scientist or Bioinformatics Specialist.
 Biological processes are becoming complex as the world advances, and managing and interpreting such data is nearly impossible.

-Other works of a Bioinformatics Scientist may include gene finding, sequence alignment, genome assembly, protein-protein interactions, nucleotide and amino acid alignment, protein folding, alignment of DNA, and analyse of the following gene of a data sequence.
+Other works of a Bioinformatics Scientist may include gene finding, sequence alignment, genome assembly, protein-protein interactions, nucleotide and amino acid alignment, protein folding, alignment of DNA, and analysis of the following gene of a data sequence.

 Various Bioinformatics Courses in India